List of The Expendables characters: Hale Caesar

 Hale Caesar, portrayed by Terry Crews, is another heavy weapons expert and the muscle-house of the Expendables team.
 He is usually given assignments that require amazing feats of strength; in the second film, Caesar holds open one of two spring-loaded doors by himself to allow Maggie Chan access to a safe, while the other door is only held back by the combined strength of Barney and Lee.
 Caesar is also often used as comic relief (his name is a pun on "hail Caesar") and has some unexpected talents, such as being a good cook.
 The plot of the third film revolves around Barney and his crew exacting vengeance on Stonebanks, who nearly kills Caesar.
 After a failed assassination mission, Caesar is shot through the back by Stonebanks with a sniper rifle and left hospitalized.
 He is recovering well by the film's end, and returns Barney's lucky ring.

-Billy "The Kid"
+Billy "The Kid" Timmons

-Billy "The Kid", portrayed by Liam Hemsworth, is an expert sniper who is a member of the Expendables during the second movie.
-An ex-soldier, Billy became disillusioned after a disastrous mission in the Middle East which left many of his former unit dead.
+Billy "The Kid" Timmons, portrayed by Liam Hemsworth, is an Australian expert sniper and Afghanistan War veteran who is a member of the Expendables during the second movie.
+An ex-SASR soldier, Billy became disillusioned after a disastrous mission in the Middle East which left many of his former unit dead.
 When he returned to base, he found that his superior officers had ordered a stray dog he had adopted be put down; seeing this as yet more pointless violence, an angered Billy resigned from the military and eventually joined the Expendables.
 Billy tells Barney that he intends to leave the team to start a new life with his girlfriend Sophia.
 However, Billy is taken hostage by Jean Vilain during the Expendables' mission in Albania and killed.
 His death motivates Barney to hunt down Vilain and exact vengeance.